What is a hashtag ?

 - The word that comes after the hash must be without punctuation , in general, find some form of little use using the “underscore” key (_), eg. #social_media.

 - Better to use nouns and not repeat the word determined by the hash in the content.

 - Use hashtags that best explains what you do and what you do.
 For example, #socialmedia is widely used with millions of conversations, to emerge you have to build your entire content strategy around it .
 If used often, if used in your conversations, then slowly your brand will become more visible.

 - If you need any suggestions, you can take a look at Hashtagify or RiteTag which gives you an overview of related hashtags.
 For example, on Twitter try to generate your hashtag and check if it is already in use, in that case you can start to use it for yourself and make yourself recognized.

 - A good hashtag, used properly, becomes a valuable tool for analyzing conversations.

-Lets take a look at how hashtags can be used on the different social media platforms.
+Lets take a look at how hashtags can be used on different social media platforms.

 Hashtags on Twitter

 As mentioned, the hashtag appeared on Twitter 13 years ago.
 Having become a symbol of the platform, it allows users, companies and professionals to “personalize” their communication.